triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

       [github.com/KhronosGroup/OpenCL-Headers](https://github.com/KhronosGroup/OpenCL-Headers)
   2. Xilinx runtime (XRT) for FPGAs: Download, build and install [XRT](https://github.com/Xilinx/XRT), this contains the OpenCL runtime.
-  3. Xilinx SDx (2018.3+): Download and Install [SDx](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/sdx-development-environments.html)
+  3. Xilinx Vitis (2018.3+): Download and Install [Vitis](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/sdx-development-environments.html)
-      which contains the `xocc` compiler.
+      which contains the `v++` compiler.

 ## Platforms

-It's of note that the SDx 2018.3 install comes with several platforms that do not work with the SYCL compiler.
+It's of note that the Vitis 2018.3 install comes with several platforms that do not work with the SYCL compiler.
 Instead, you'll have to use one of the newer boards, like the Alveo U250 (*xilinx_u250_xdma_201830_1*).
-This requires some additional installation steps as it doesn't come packaged with the SDx download.
+This requires some additional installation steps as it doesn't come packaged with the Vitis download.

 How to:
   1. Download the Deployment and Development Shells from the